eepj/stm32-ds3231/README.md

 # DS3231_for_STM32_HAL
 An STM32 HAL library written for the DS3231 real-time clock IC.
+Documentation to be updated.

 ### STM32CubeMX setup
 * In STM32CubeMX, set I2C1 to "I2C" and USART1 to "asynchronous"